1992 United States presidential straw poll in Guam

 The 1992 United States presidential straw poll in Guam was held on November 3, 1992, Guam is a territory and not a state.
 Thus, it is ineligible to elect members of the Electoral College, instead, the territory conducts a non-binding presidential straw poll during the general election.
-In turn cast direct electoral votes for president and vice president.
+It does not cast direct electoral votes for president and vice president.
 Although Ross Perot appeared on the ballot in every U.S. state in the general election, he did not appear on Guam’s ballot.

 Democratic governor Bill Clinton won the straw poll with 59.11% of the vote.

 Results

 The votes of Guam residents didn't count in this November presidential election, but the territory nonetheless conducts a presidential straw poll to gauge islanders' preference for president every election year.
 Since the first straw poll was in 1980.